chef/chef-web-docs/chef_master/source/resource_zypper_package.rst

 .. note:: .. tag notes_resource_based_on_package

           In many cases, it is better to use the **package** resource instead of this one.
-This is because when the **package** resource is used in a recipe, the chef-client will use details that are collected by Ohai at the start of the chef-client run to determine the correct package application.
+This is because when the **package** resource is used in a recipe, the Chef Infra Client will use details that are collected by Ohai at the start of the Chef Infra Client run to determine the correct package application.
 Using the **package** resource allows a recipe to be authored in a way that allows it to be used across many platforms.

           .. end_tag